AmirShkolnik/DivingCenter/README_v.0.1.md

 **Features:**

-- Comprehensive directory of coffee shops with detailed information and user-generated reviews.
-- User registration and profile management for personalized experiences.
+- Seamless User Experience:
-- Ability for registered users to contribute reviews, ratings, and comments on coffee shops.
-- Content management system for admins to publish articles, guides, and resources related to coffee.
-- Interactive features like forums, events, and meetups for the coffee community.
-Search and filtering capabilities to easily find relevant coffee shops and content.
+  - Create an account, log in securely, and manage your profile with ease.
+  - Browse a user-friendly course catalog with detailed information.
+  - Book courses directly through the website with a responsive booking system.
+  - Navigate intuitively and access updated information effortlessly.
+  - Experience fast loading pages for a smooth browsing experience.
+- Streamlined Administration:
+  - Manage user accounts and update course information efficiently through a user-friendly admin interface.
+  - Manage static content on the website to ensure accurate and up-to-date information.
+  - Monitor website performance to identify and address any issues promptly.

+- Engaging Community Features:
+  - Participate in discussions and share your diving experiences through community events (managed by admins).
+  - Post and read course reviews to make informed decisions about your diving education.
+  - Stay informed with the latest diving news and tips through blog posts published by admins.

 ## Structural Plane

 **Information Architecture:**

-**Home Page**
+1. Home Page
-- Welcome message
+   - Welcome message and site introduction
-- Quick links to articles, reviews about us and Registration/sign-in pages
+   - Quick links to course catalog, community social page, and user registration/login

-**Articles Page**
+2. Course Catalog
-- List of articles
+   - List of available diving courses
+   - Course categories (e.g., beginner, advanced, specialties)
-- Links to individual article pages
+   - Links to individual course pages
-- Display number of likes

-**Single Article Page**
+3. Individual Course Page
-- Article title, author, date
+   - Course title, level, and duration
+   - Detailed course description and requirements
+   - Instructor information
+   - User reviews and ratings
+   - Course booking option

+4. Community Hub
+   - Discussion social page
+   - Recent topics and popular threads
-- Article content (text, images, etc.)
+   - User-generated content (experiences, tips, photos)
-- Comments section
+   - Latest community posts and reviews

+5. User Reviews
+   - Can add review with rating system for courses
+   - Can create, read, update and delete

+7. User Profiles
-- Like and favourites for registered users
+   - Personal information and diving experience

-**Single Review Page**
-- Review title, author, date
+   - Activity feed (recent reviews, forum posts, etc.)
+   - Can see own booking
+   - Can follow/unfollow other divers
+   - Can create, read, update profile

+8. Post Page
+   - Can add posts
-- Review content (text, images etc.)
+   - Can add images

-**Reviews List Page**
+   - Can create, read, update and delete

+9. My Dashboard (for registered users)
+   - Overview of booked courses
+   - Can see feed
-- List of all reviews
+   - Can see list of liked posts
-- Links to individual review pages

-**About & Contact Pages**
-- Information about the website and its purpose
+10. Contact Page
     - Contact form

-**Registration and Sign-In Page**
+    - Can create, read, update and delete

+11. Booking Form
+    - Can book diving course
+    - Can create, read, update and delete

+12. Registration and Login
     - User registration form
-- User sign-in form

-**User Profile**
-- User information (name, avatar, bio)
-- Saved articles and reviews
-- User comments and contributions
-- Personalization settings
+    - Login page

-**Navigation**
+    - Password recovery option

+13. Navigation
-- Primary Navigation: Links to category pages, about page, contact page
+    - Primary Navigation: Home, Courses, Community, Dive Sites, Reviews
-- Registered Users: Links to user profile, favorites, reviews, comments
+    - User Menu: My Dashboard, Profile, Messages, Settings (for logged-in users)
-- Secondary Navigation: Links to registration/sign-in, user profile
+    - Secondary Navigation: About Us, Contact, FAQ
-- Footer Navigation: Links to home page, reviews, about us, social media

-**Interaction Design**
-- Responsive design for optimal viewing across devices
-- Interactive elements (buttons, links, forms) with visual cues (icons, color changes)
-- Intuitive navigation and user flows
+    - Footer: Terms of Service, Privacy Policy, Social Media Links

+14. Search Functionality
+    - Global search bar for posts in the feed

 ## Skeleton & Surface Planes